solo-io/gloo/docs/content/guides/traffic_management/destination_types/aws_lambda/eks-service-accounts.md

 ---
 title: AWS Lambda + EKS ServiceAccounts
 weight: 101
-description: Using EKS ServiceAccounts with Gloo for AWS Lambda
+description: Using EKS ServiceAccounts with Gloo Edge for AWS Lambda
 ---

-# How to use EKS ServiceAccounts to authenticate AWS Lambda requests with Gloo
+# How to use EKS ServiceAccounts to authenticate AWS Lambda requests with Gloo Edge

 Recently, AWS added the ability to associate Kubernetes ServiceAccounts with IAM roles.
 This [blog post](https://aws.amazon.com/blogs/opensource/introducing-fine-grained-iam-roles-service-accounts/)
 explains the feature in more detail.

-Gloo Api Gateway now supports discovering, and authenticating AWS Lambdas in kubernetes using these projected ServiceAccounts
+Gloo Edge Api Gateway now supports discovering, and authenticating AWS Lambdas in kubernetes using these projected ServiceAccounts

 ## Configuring EKS cluster to use IAM ServiceAccount roles

-The first step to enabling this IAM ServiceAccount roles with Gloo is creating/configuring an EKS cluster to use this feature.
+The first step to enabling this IAM ServiceAccount roles with Gloo Edge is creating/configuring an EKS cluster to use this feature.

 A full tutorial can be found [in AWS' docs](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html).